 Please apply via the RADA website using our online application form.
 Your application must be completed and submitted by 26 March 2025 at 11:59pm (UK time).
-We operate a rolling admissions process, meaning that applications will close once our cohort is full.
-Depending on the volume of applications, a second deadline may be introduced.

 We strongly encourage international Applicants to apply early, so we can provide as much notice as possible in case you are invited for an interview.